jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 </div>
 &nbsp;

-The electronic case consists of two 3D printed parts which houses the electronics.
+The electronic case consists of two 3D printed parts which house the electronics.
 The headband is an adjustable strap with silicone electrodes for EOG/EEG signal collection.
 These two components connect through the 3D printed receiver made from soft filament.